 How Are Professional Fiduciaries Appointed?

-An elder who would like to appoint an impartial individual to manage their healthcare and/or finances can name a professional fiduciary in their power of attorney documents.
+An elder who would like to appoint an impartial individual to manage their health care and/or finances can name a professional fiduciary in their durable power of attorney (POA) documents or other legal documents.
 In instances where a senior failed to name any agent to act on their behalf prior to becoming incapacitated, or in cases where an already appointed agent is misusing or abusing their position, guardianship (also known as conservatorship) proceedings will ensue.
-This lengthy and expensive process can result in a court-appointed professional fiduciary who will handle the senior’s affairs.
+This lengthy and expensive process can result in the court appointing a professional fiduciary called a guardian (or conservator) who will handle the senior’s affairs.

 The best way to ensure that your affairs will be handled the way you prefer is to work with an attorney to draft appropriate documents and keep them up to date.
-In the event you find a loved one in a situation where this hasn't been done or where those named in the documents are unable or unwilling to serve, it is wise to consider hiring a professional fiduciary.
+In the event you find a loved one in a situation where this hasn’t been done or where those named in the documents are unable or unwilling to serve, it is wise to consider hiring a professional to fill this critical role.